Bernie Sanders on Equal Pay

 Everyone is concerned!
 And most Black adults (73%) think the situation is getting worse.
 The Black community is so worried by the scarcity of jobs paying good wages that they cite it as on of the most important issues affecting their families.
 A Black Economic Alliance poll found the top five economic issues for Black voters for the 2020 election are health care affordability (87%), investing in skills training (85%), affordable child care (86%), college affordability (83%), and eliminating race and gender wage gaps (83%).

-Only 30% of Blacks believe they have as good a chance as White people in their community of getting a job that they are qualified for.
+Only 30% of Blacks believe they have as good a chance as a white people in their community of getting a job that they are qualified for.

 In another poll, 64 percent of Blacks believe that there is unfair treatment in the workplace and that being Black has made it harder to succeed in life.